 - Keep the windows closed to keep hot air from blowing in.

 - In the evening and early morning hours, open windows to allow cooler air in.

 - Notify management when you notice any faucet drips.
-One drip can waste up to 48 gallons of water a week.
+One drip can waste up to 48 gallons of water per week.